javorszky/framework-muxer-showdown/README.md

 I'm unsure which solution I like less between them.

+⚠️ **EDIT**: found how to do it the gin way.
+Each engine / group has an option to `HandleMethodNotFound`, which is set to `false` by default.
+That means if a given verb+route is requested, but that doesn't have a handler, it gets a 404.
+If that setting is set to `true`, it will check whether other verbs for the same path exist, and then it sends it to a `NoMethod` handler.

+The `NoMethod` handler can also be customized, which I've done to remove the body from the response.

 #### graceful shutdown
 By default, gin is supposed to be used as
 ```go